Earn up to 14

 - Practice joint aspirations and injections using joint models.

-This live activity, Orthopedics for the Office 1 - Joint Exam and Injections with Ultrasound Guidance, has been reviewed and is acceptable for up to 14 Prescribed Credits by the American Academy of Family Physicians.
+This live activity, Joint Exam and Injections with an Introduction to Ultrasound Guidance, has been reviewed and is acceptable for up to 14 Prescribed Credits by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Learn more about our Accreditation